carbon-language/carbon-lang/llvm/docs/AMDGPU/AMDGPUAsmGFX10.rst

 Introduction
 ============

-This document describes the syntax of *core* GFX10 instructions.
+This document describes the syntax of GFX10 RDNA1 (gfx1010) instructions.

 Notation
 ========